mdolab/adflow/doc/performance.rst

 with the NKSolver.

-For simple cases with good meshes (think isolated wing with a pyHyp) mesh and a modest number of cells (<1M), CPPH can exceed 2 million.
+For simple cases with good meshes (think isolated wing with a pyHyp) mesh and a modest number of cells (<1M), CPPH can exceed 1 million.
 As a concrete example:

 * 450k mesh
-* 16 processors
+* 4 processors (Desktop machine)
-* 40 sec solution time
+* 400 sec solution time
-* CPPH = 2 530 000
+* CPPH = 1 012 500

 For much larger and more difficult case, such as complete
-configuration: wing, body, nacelle, pylon, h-stab and v-stab, the CPPH may be an order or magnitude lower ~200\,000.
+configuration: wing, body, nacelle, pylon, h-stab and v-stab, the CPPH may be much lower ~200\,000.
 Another example:

 * 5 200 000 cell mesh
 * 64 processors